Minnesota Valley Transit Authority: Notes

 Routes 460, 465, 470, 472, 477, and 479 make stops at the I-35W & Lake Street station.

+The Orange Link offers direct connections to the METRO Orange Line @ Burnsville Heart of the City station, with service to both Apple Valley Transit Station & Blackhawk P&R in Eagan.

-Route 436 offers service from the 46th Street METRO Blue Line Station to Ecolab, Boulder Lakes and Thomson Reuters in Eagan.
+Route 436 offers service from the 46th Street Station on the METRO Blue Line to Ecolab Shuman Campus, The Omni Hotel, Viking Lakes Innovation Center & TCO Stadium, with limited service to Thomson Reuters in Eagan.

 Route 440 offers rush-hour service to VA Medical Center.

+Routes 442 & 444 connects riders to Burnsville Center Village.

+Route 447 offers bi-hourly service to & from Mystic Lake Casino at Apple Valley Transit Station.

-Route 465 offers service from Burnsville to the South Bloomington Transit Center and the University of Minnesota campus.
+Route 465 offers service from Burnsville to the South Bloomington Transit Center and the University of Minnesota.

 Route 475 offers direct service to both the University of Minnesota and the Minnesota Zoo.

-Route 489 offers service from Union Depot in Downtown St. Paul to Ecolab, Boulder Lakes and Thomson Reuters in Eagan.
+Route 489 offers service from Union Depot in Downtown St. Paul to Ecolab Shuman Campus, Boulder Lakes Business Park and Thomson Reuters in Eagan.

 Route 490 offers service from Marschall Road Transit Station/Shakopee to the University of Minnesota.

-Route 495 between Mall of America, Burnsville and Shakopee that started operating on August 20, 2016.
+Route 495 runs as an all day, 7 day express between MSP Airport, Mall of America, Burnsville and Shakopee.